dmbarbour/wikilon/docs/AwelonLang.md

         42@d        => [41 succ]@d
         [41 succ]@d => [41@d succ@d]
         "hello"@d   => [104 "ello"]@d

-Component dictionaries must be named using normal words (modulo the `@` character).
-Dictionary references are second class - we cannot syntactically separate the `@dict` suffix from the word or block being modified, no whitespace is permitted.
+        (eq_z)@d    (behavior of (eq_z) in dictionary `@d`)

-There is no means for a component dictionary to reference its host or siblings.
-Each dictionary will be fully self-contained.
-In practice, this requires replicating common dependencies such as definitions for numbers and arithmetic.
-However, we are permitted to erase qualifiers when they are not relevant.
-For example, if `42@d` has the same behavior as `42` (due to equivalent behavior for `succ` and `zero`), then a localizing evaluator is free to rewrite the former to the latter.
+Dictionaries are named using words prefixed by `@`.
+Hence, dictionary names do not conflict with normal words.
+The dictionary suffix is second class: it must directly modify an atom or block.
+Whitespace is not permitted before the `@dict` suffix.

-To save disk space, it's best that dictionaries are represented in a manner that supports a high degree of structure sharing.
-For example, leveraging secure hash resources with a trie data structure should enable component dictionaries to efficiently share structure with host, sibling, and version history.
+References are strictly hierarchical - i.e. a definition can reference a contained dictionary, but a contained dictionary cannot reference its host.
+Consequently, every dictionary must be fully self-contained.
+In practice, contained dictionaries will replicate a lot of common dependency code such as natural numbers and arithmetic.
+A representation of dictionaries with effective structure sharing will be essential for efficient storage.

-*Note:* Hierarchical dictionaries are unsuitable as a basis for modules or namespaces.
-For modules, try *Labeled Data* records.
-For namespaces, try *Editable Views*.
+A localizing evaluator may remove the dictionary suffix when it doesn't affect behavior.
+For example, if `42@d` has the same behavior as `42` then we are free to rewrite the former to the latter.
+Common elements, such as the `a b c d` primitives, labels `:label` and `.label`, and most annotations can easily be localized.

 ## Editable Views